-According to the School Code of Illinois, physical examinations are required of all children prior to entering 6th grade and children new to the public school system.
+According to the School Code of Illinois, physical examinations are required of all children prior to entering school for the first time, kindergarten or the first grade, and sixth grade.
 By law, children cannot be allowed to enroll and are excluded from school until this requirement is met.
 Physical exams must be signed and dated by a physician.
 The form must be up to date with a doctor's signature, less than a year old.
 Forms are available in the office.